 Think: how can I work hard and smarter?

 #3.
-Read voraciously but write until your hands hurt
+Read voraciously and write until your hands hurt

 To hone your writing skills and become a better writer, you must read.
 Read as if your life depends on it.